Science and Pharmaceuticals Jobs

 These roles involve research, development, testing and regulation of scientific and medical products.
 They include positions in labs, clinical trials, production, regulatory affairs and science communication.

-Do I Need a Degree to Work in This Sector?
+Do I Need a Degree to Work in The Pharmaceutical & Science Sector?

 Most roles require a degree in a scientific subject.
 However, some technician, manufacturing or compliance roles are open to candidates with vocational qualifications or relevant experience.